 Green tea is rich in polyphenols, particularly one called epigallocatechin-3-gallate (EGCG), which offers natural sun protection, helps to destroy free radicals, and may inhibit skin tumors.
 When applied topically, EGCG preparations can reduce skin redness.
 If it’s hot outside, simply chill your green tea to make iced tea, or use it in smoothies.

 These small but mighty fish are packed with selenium, an antioxidant that may help prevent damage from UVB rays.
 They are also rich in amino acids (protein) that help with healing and repair, as well as anti-inflammatory Omega 3s.
-Evidence indicates that Mediterranean-style diets, which include plenty of fish, nuts and seeds, olive oil, and vegetables, help to protect against melanoma.
+Evidence indicates that Mediterranean-style diets, which include plenty of fish, nuts and seeds, olive oil and vegetables, help to protect against melanoma.

 Sunflower seeds are high in Vitamin E, which has antioxidant properties that help to protect the skin against damage.
+Eat as a snack, fold into trail mix, or make sunflower seed butter with them.

 A nutritious diet plays a key role in our overall health and building resilience, as well as providing support to us when we are outside in nature.
 These best foods for sun protection are packed with nutrients, delicious, and easy to incorporate into our everyday lives.